Home

 Well, Fate had a card or two up her sleeve, and three years later I was walking down the aisle with Casey, hubby number two, a lovely Dutchman this time, who was also widowed young like me, and who also had two teens of his own.

-I often think it must be difficult for teen-agers to tell their parents that they are expecting a baby, but you should try being parents who have to tell four teen-agers that they are expecting a baby!
+I often think it must be difficult for teen-agers to tell their parents that they are expecting a baby, but its not easy being parents who have to tell four teen-agers that they are expecting a baby!

-There are 21 years between our eldest child, Dan, and our youngest child, Rebecca, but I always say that you never know what life has in store, so when happiness comes along, grab it!
+There are 21 years between our eldest child, Dan, and our youngest child, Becky, but I always say that you never know what life has in store, so when the opportunity for happiness comes along, grab it!

 We often look about us, and think how very lucky we are.
 We now live on a 9 acre property just outside St Thomas where we raise poultry and pygmy goats.

-Life is busy at our house - we Home-School our daughter Becky, we're Foster Parents, we all volunteer for various organizations in our community, hubby and I teach Snowmobile Safety to teens, and we have three beautiful, adorable grand-daughters.
+Life was busy at our house - we homeschooled our daughter, we were Foster Parents, we volunteer for various organizations in our community, hubby and I taught Snowmobile Safety to teens, and we have two grand-daughters in their late teens and a young grandson.

-We have a great lifestyle in this country, and are both thankful that Canada has been a great country to live and to raise our families.
+We have a great lifestyle in this country, and are both thankful that Canada has been a great country to live and to have our families about us.

 Our daughter, Rebecca's first Halloween